Menu

 How Do I Calculate High Wind Loads for a Light Pole?

-Our maximum wind speed calculator determines exact wind loads and fixture capacity for your specific installation.
-Input your pole height, fixture specifications, and local wind zone data to get precise EPA requirements.
-Most customers find this calculation essential for coastal parking lots, airport lighting, and highway applications where wind exposure is severe.
+Our calculator determines wind loads and fixture capacity for your installation.
+Enter your pole height, fixture specs, and local wind zone data to get EPA requirements.
+This calculation is essential for coastal parking lots, airports, and highway lighting where wind exposure is severe.

 What Materials Are Best for High-Wind Light Poles?